|

 Did the Oklahoma City Bombers Have Help?.
 One

-said the implosion was a necessary part of the psychological recovery for
+Officials said the implosion was a necessary part of the psychological

 The FBI A Legend Decays.